 Many would agree that dolls are naturally creepy all on their own.
 Add a curse or animation, courtesy of an angry spirit, and these would-be-innocent playthings become infinitely more sinister.

 Annabelle might be the most famous cursed doll of all time.
 She was first brought to public attention by demonologists Ed and Lorraine Warren, and Hollywood latched onto her terrifying tale in The Conjuring.

-Once the Warrens were brought in to investigate, they determined that the doll was in fact under the sway of a demon.
+One night, the doll attacked the fiance of one of the women, who had been sleeping on the couch, leaving scratch marks on his chest.
+Once the Warrens were brought into investigate, they determined that the doll was in fact under the sway of a demon and had a priest perform an exorcism.
 The Warrens ended up locking Annabelle up behind glass in their occult museum.

 According to one story, all hell broke loose after a woman in Galveston, TX, decided to purchase a voodoo doll from New Orleans on eBay.
 Once she removed the little doll from its silver casing, she released the evil into her home.
 She began hearing strange tapping noises and having vivid nightmares, and would find the doll in strange places.
 But then the activity became physical - the woman woke up with mysterious scratches and gashes all over her body.

 Each of her attempts to destroy the doll or get rid of it only led to it finding its way back to her.
 She decided to send the doll back to the person she had bought it from, but the package was returned to her.
 The box read "resident deceased."